Cova Lima Municipality

-Cova Lima (Município Cova Lima, Munisípiu Kovalima) is a municipality of East Timor, in the Southwest part of the country.
+Cova Lima (Município Cova Lima, Munisípiu Kovalima) is a municipality of Timor-Leste, in the Southwest part of the country.
 It has a population of 59,455 (Census 2010) and an area of 1,230 km2.
 The capital of the municipality is Suai, which lies 136 km from Dili, the national capital.

-Etymology
+Toponymy

 There are two different explanations for the municipality's name.
-First, it could be derived from koba (a basket used for ritual acts) and lima, the Tetum word for 'five'.
-The combination is said to represent either the five mythical daughters of the Liurai (traditional title of a Timorese ruler) of Fohorem Nutetu, or five kingdoms consisting of Fatumea, Dakolo, Lookeu, Sisi and Maudemi.
+First, it could be derived from the combination of koba (a basket used for ritual acts) and lima, the Tetum word for 'five'.
+The combination is said to represent either the five mythical daughters of the Liurai (traditional title of a Timorese ruler) of Fohorem Nutetu, or the five kingdoms consisting of Fatumea, Dakolo, Lookeu, Sisi and Maudemi.

-According to a second explanation, the English language name of the municipality is said to be a Portuguese approximation of the words kaua lima or portmanteau Kaualima, which means 'five crows' in Tetum.
+According to a second explanation, the English language name of the municipality is said to be a Portuguese approximation of the combination kaua lima or portmanteau Kaualima, each of which means 'five crows' in Tetum.

-It has been asserted that the Portuguese version of the name, perhaps intentionally, has a symbolically derogatory meaning, namely 'Five Graves' or 'Five Holes', as the Portuguese word cova means 'grave' or 'hole'.
-According to that assertion, the Portuguese version may also be a "... form of cultural and mind de-colonization ..." [sic - colonization] of the local name.
+It has been asserted that the Portuguese name, perhaps intentionally, has a symbolically derogatory meaning, namely 'Five Graves' or 'Five Holes', as the Portuguese word cova means 'grave' or 'hole'.
+According to that assertion, the Portuguese name may also be a "... form of cultural and mind de-colonization ..." [sic - colonization] of the local name.